infratographer/load-balancer-api/README.md

 ### Load Balancers

 Load Balancers are the top level component managed by the load balancer API.
-Load balancers are assigned to a tenant.
+Load balancers are assigned to an owner (tenant).

 ### Ports